GaryHilaresArchive/GSS-Language/docs/README.md

 # GSS Language (and parser)
 ## Description
-A simple open-source property sheets language inspired in CSS and developed for C++.
+A simple open-source property sheets language inspired in CSS and developed for future projects.

 ## Features
 - Open-soure.